ethaniel/rtsp-fps/README.md

 In reality, the FPS of a RTSP stream can be slightly different (30.039 or 29.97 fps for example).
 This can produce stuttering when live streaming.

+Sometimes, the PTS rate might not be monotonically increasing between frames, causing even more stuttering.
+This script helps solve this problem as well.

 Usage:
 ```
 python3 run.py 'rtspsrc location=rtspt://user:pass@camera.com:5540/Streaming/Channels/101 ! rtph264depay ! identity name=adjust ! fakesink'